netspooky/notes/re/ghidra_setup.md

 # Linux Ghidra Setup
 Updated 2023-02-01

-This worked on Ubuntu 22.04 with Ghidra 10.2.2
+This worked on Ubuntu 22.04 with Ghidra 10.2.2.
+It requires Java 17+

 ```
 sudo apt update